dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 sudo systemctl enable dydxprotocold
 ```

 The system service definition above holds environment variables.
-When you start it, the service will run the command `/$HOME/go/bin/cosmovisor run start --non-validating-full-node=true`
+When you start it, the service will run the command `/$HOME/go/bin/cosmovisor run start --non-validating-full-node=true`.

+> The flag `--non-validating-full-node` is required.
+It disables the functionality intended for validator nodes and enables additional logic for reading data.

 ### Step 10: Start the service
 To start your node using the `systemd` service that you created, run the following command: